 He also served in a British Army catering unit (1950s), and after leaving hotel work performed catering duties in the Royal New Zealand Air Force.
 After fame arrived he would poke fun at himself for the military catering.
 Yet, the field is an interesting one that deserves greater attention from the culinary world and food scholars, while to be sure few would consider it the apotheosis of a military career!

 Decades before Anthony Bourdain’s acclaimed food and travel series “Parts Unknown”, Graham Kerr was doing something similar.
-Indeed he devised the template since a number of Galloping Gourmet episodes were based on visits to foreign locales and reputed dining spots, with camera crew in tow.
-Kerr recreated some of the dishes in an Ottawa studio and regaled the audience with anecdotes.
+Indeed he devised the template since many Galloping Gourmet episodes were based in foreign locales and reputed dining spots, with camera crew in tow.
+Kerr recreated dishes he encountered in an Ottawa studio and regaled the audience with anecdotes.

-The Cooking Channel posted online the recipe featured in the Clifton episode, you can read it here.
-It is rump of beef cooked in beer.
-To my mind it is mostly English in character with some Continental influences.
-The barding of meat is a French standby, not an English one or at least a modern English one.
+The Cooking Channel has placed online the recipe featured in the Clifton episode, you can read it here, rump of beef cooked in beer.
+To my mind it is English in character with some Continental influences.
+In the 60s and 70s “Continental” dining was influential, a standby of international hospitality.
+But the Clifton episode shows that Kerr had really returned home.*

 Note re image: image above was sourced from the article of Ms. Sarah Levine linked in the text.
 All intellectual property therein is owned solely by its lawful owner, as applicable.
 Used here for educational and historical purposes.
 All feedback welcomed.